BFA in Photography

 PHOT 40Darkroom Photography3

-Required Lower Division Art History (3 Units)
+Required Lower Division Design and Art History (6 Units)

 ART 1CGlobal Modern and Contemporary Art3